by Holly E Gruber

 by Jamie M, Fort Lauderdale, FL

 My baby was tongue tied so we used a nipple shield.
 We got the frenulum clipped when he was 5 days old, but he wouldn’t go without the shield.
-Still using it at 7 weeks old.
-Now my Lansinoh pump is acting up and my milk isn’t satisfying his appetite.
+Still using it at 7noh pump is acting up and my mil weeks old.
+Now my Lansik isn’t satisfying his appetite.
 Not giving up, though!

 by Tiffany L.W, Corvallis, OR